 The Town of Bellingham, Massachusetts (the Town) is a governmental agency established by the laws of the Commonwealth of Massachusetts.
-All operations related to the Town's Federal grant programs, (the Department of Agriculture, Department of Education, Department of Homeland Security, Department of Housing, and Urban Development), are included in the scope of the Uniform Guidance Audit Requirements for audits of state and local governments (the Single Audit).
-The U.S. Department of Education has been designated as the Town's oversight agency for the Single Audit.
+All operations related to the Town's Federal grant programs, (the Department of Agriculture, Department of Housing and Urban Development, Department of National Endowment for the Humanities, Department of Homeland Security, and Department of Education), are included in the scope of the Uniform Guidance Audit Requirements for audits of state and local governments (the Single Audit).
+The U.S. Department of Homeland Security has been designated as the Town's oversight agency for the Single Audit.